Darren Kimura: LiveAction

-Enerdigm Ventures invested in the founding of LiveAction, Inc., an enterprise network management software company which was originally a government project funded in 2007 at Referentia Systems, Inc. and Kimura joined the company as Chairman of the Board of Directors, Executive Chairman and later as Chief Executive Officer.
-The Company is best known for its NetFlow visualization capabilities and quality of service monitoring and configuration capabilities.
-Kimura led LiveAction to achieve a place on the Cisco Solutions Plus Program and completed LiveAction's Series A financing that included participation by Enerdigm Ventures, AITV and Cisco Systems LiveAction expanded its capabilities in scale to achieve an industry leading 1 million flows per second and began expanding as a network visualization platform including capabilities in Software Defined Networking and SD-WAN.
+Enerdigm Ventures invested in the founding of LiveAction, Inc., an enterprise network management software company which was originally a government project funded in 2007 at Referentia Systems, Inc. and Kimura joined the company as chairman of the Board of Directors, Executive Chairman and later as chief executive officer.
+The company is best known for its NetFlow visualization capabilities and quality of service monitoring and configuration capabilities.
+Kimura led LiveAction to achieve a place on the Cisco Solutions Plus Program and completed LiveAction's Series A financing that included participation by Enerdigm Ventures, Sway Ventures, In-Q-Tel and Cisco Systems LiveAction expanded its capabilities in scale to achieve an industry leading 1 million flows per second and began expanding as a network visualization platform including capabilities in Software Defined Networking and SD-WAN.
 Under Kimura, LiveAction launched LiveAgent to extend visibility to the network end point and LiveAction completed a $36 million Series B financing led by Insight Venture Partners, Cisco Systems and AITV in early 2016.
 In December 2017, Kimura led the acquisition of LivingObjects' Service Provider network monitoring platform and to the creation of the LiveSP business unit at LiveAction.
 In June 2018, Kimura led the acquisition of Savvius formerly known as WildPackets famous for their OmniPeek protocol analysis software.
 Kimura retired from LiveAction business operations in 2019.
+LiveAction was acquired by BlueCat Networks in 2024.